 The role of Chief Information Security Officer (CISO) for a business and the role of NFL head coach have a lot in common.
 Both are responsible for leading teams to victory in a high stress environment and both are constantly under fire from ownership, the media and their opponents.
 In football, these are opposing teams and in security, they are attackers.
 But in both cases, the team leader’s job is to find success even as a continuous barrage of highly skilled adversaries does their damndest to undermine their efforts.
 And in both cases, the margin between success or failure almost always comes down to the quality of the game plan.

 The New England Patriots’ Bill Belichick is arguably the greatest head coach in the history of the NFL.
-He’s got six superbowl rings as a head coach to show for it, as well as approaching Don Shula for the title of winningest head coach of all time.
-However, even with all these accolades, he is currently on the hot seat in New England.
-His team is looking ill-prepared to defeat even middle-of-the-pack opponents for the second year in a row and it’s looking unlikely the Patriots will have a chance at playoff contention.
+He’s got six superbowl rings as a head coach to show for it, and was fast approaching Don Shula for the title of winningest head coach of all time.
+However, even with all these accolades, he was unceremoniously removed from his position at head coach following the 2023 season.
+Near the end, his team was looking ill-prepared to defeat even middle-of-the-pack opponents and after a historic reign, Patriots fans were already starved for quality football and playoff hopes.

 So what changed?
 Without getting into the minutia, the short answer is: over the past 20 years, the landscape has changed around him and he has failed to adapt.